 Sewage backup

-Overflowing water, sewage, and foul odours from floor drains or toilets means the main plumbing line has a full or partial block downstream.
-Pests are often the culprit.
+Overflowing water, sewage, and foul odours from floor drains or toilets means the main plumbing line is full or partially blocked downstream.
+Pests are often the culprits.

 Strange odours